 We wish!
 But here’s the thing.
 Speed is not our goal.
 Those who are hoping to find the answers in a quick 40 question online quiz will probably be left with more questions than answers.
-Our process is built to take time.
+Our process is built to take time (over 8-10 weeks).
 Guided Self Assessment is a verbal journey.
 We INTEND for this process to take time.
 There is VALUE in consideration and mindfulness.

 What experience/training do the facilitators have?

 Our team of experienced facilitators have a wide range of valuable experiences and skills that make them perfect for guiding the students through these conversations.
 First and foremost, all have extensive training in the exclusive Guided Self Assessment process.
 They are also excellent communicators and interviewers and are dedicated to supporting teens and families at this critical time of life.

 We are lucky to have facilitators who also are or were educators, higher education professionals, career coaches and advisors, human resources professionals, and experienced counselors.
 When a student is scheduled for the Guided Self Assessment process, they are carefully paired with a facilitator who will make the student feel comfortable.